OpenPrinting/pappl-retrofit/README.md

 system.
 So it makes (nearly) all of your installed printer drivers available in a Printer Application.
 The only drivers currently not getting available are the ones where the PPDs get auto-generated from `*.drv` files in the `/usr/share/cups/drv/` directory.
-Support for those will get added later.
-For the time being pre-build the PPD files from `*.drv` files using the `ppdc` utility of CUPS 2.3.x or older.
+For support for those files see DRIVER INFORMATION FILES below.

 So you can use this Printer Application to test the driver which you want to retro-fit, before you start to configure your Printer